Oneiroi/Saiweb.co.uk/source/_posts/2017-04-06-passphrase-or-complex-passwords.markdown

 *"Security at the expense of usability comes at the expense of security"* otherwise known as *AviD’s Rule of Usability*.

 1. Any policy must be simple to understand
-2. Any policy myst be simple to execute
+2. Any policy must be simple to execute

 In order to gain the expected result, otherwise you're going to get users whom develop poor habits and choose poor-passwords.